 ACoS vs RoAS

-Amazon ACoS (Advertising Cost of Sale) predated RoAS by many years, but really, RoAS and ACoS are just the inverse of each other.
+RoAS and ACoS (Advertising Cost of Sale) are really just the inverse of each other, though ACoS on Amazon predated RoAS by many years.
 RoAS determines the revenue return on every dollar spent on advertising and ACoS determines advertising spend for every dollar revenue returned in sales.
 ACoS better describes cost whereas RoAS better describes return.

 - Ad Spend/Ad Revenue = ACoS expressed as a percentage